-Online Lottery News
+Online Lottery Legal News – State by State Tracker

 The widespread legalization of online gaming has not yet spread to online lotteries.
 This is surprising because an online lottery under the auspices of the state is the most direct way for the state to profit from expanded gaming.
 At this point, there are six states that have legalized online lotteries with several more states attempting to do so.
 However, there is not the groundswell to legalize online lotteries as there is for sports betting, although that is beginning to change.
-Currently, movement towards online lotteries is outpacing movement towards online casinos, although the two may now find themselves locked in a zero-sum game.
+Currently, the movement towards online lotteries is outpacing movement towards online casinos, although the two may now find themselves locked in a zero-sum game.

 The Road to Online Lotteries